 - Based on the product type, the market has been classified into packaged content, services and platforms.
-At present, packaged content accounts for the majority of the total market.
+At present, packaged content accounts for majority of the total regional market.

 - On the basis of the sector, K-12 represents the biggest sector of the e-learning industry in Africa.
 Other sectors include post-secondary, corporate and government learning, and others.

 - The market has also been segregated on the basis of technology, which includes mobile learning, simulation-based learning, game-based learning, learning management system (LMS) and others.
 Currently, mobile learning dominates the market, holding the largest share.

 - Region-wise, the market has been divided into South Africa, Morocco, Nigeria, Tunisia, Kenya and Others.
-Amongst these, South Africa is the biggest market, holding the majority of the market share.
+Amongst these, South Africa is the biggest market, holding majority of the market share.

 - The competitive landscape of the market has been analyzed in the report, along with the detailed profiles of the key players operating in the industry.

 IMARC Group is a leading market research company that offers management strategy and market research worldwide.
 We partner with clients in all sectors and regions to identify their highest-value opportunities, address their most critical challenges, and transform their businesses.

 IMARC’s information products include major market, scientific, economic and technological developments for business leaders in pharmaceutical, industrial, and high technology organizations.
 Market forecasts and industry analysis for biotechnology, advanced materials, pharmaceuticals, food and beverage, travel and tourism, nanotechnology and novel processing methods are at the top of the company’s expertise.